feathers-plus/feathers-offline-realtime/README.md

 ![stock price panel](./assets/realtime-3a.jpg)

 The realtime strategy would snapshot the initial historical data.
-It would then the local data with every addition or other mutation made on the remote.
+It would then update the local data with every addition or other mutation made on the remote.

 #### Sources: